ddasari23/GettingDataAndCleaningData/CodeBook.md

 featuresList - Extracted names of columns from featuresList

-LogicalColumns -  A logical vector of featuresList to extract data from X
+keepColumns -  A logical vector of featuresList to extract data from X

 activities - data in activity_labels.txt